Teradata/developer-resources/docs/install-ai-unlimited/quickstart/deploy-workspace-service-docker.md

 ```
 Once the workspace service server is initialized and started, you can access it using the URL: http://ip_or_hostname:3000/.

 ***MEM: For my understanding... isn't the workspace service running locally in the Docker container?
 "Server" is throwing me off a bit, because it sounds like a separate computer.
-Can we delete "server"?***
+Can we delete "server"?
+Learned more: a "server" can run locally.
+Simpler language could work here: "When the [name for workspace servier UI] is ready [does it take some time?], you can access it at [url - and I put a question about the url in the slack channel]***

 ***We should probably bold the url.***
   </TabItem>